Medical IDs for Crohn's Disease

 How many people in the U.S. have Crohn’s disease?

-The US Department of Health & Human Services estimates that up to 700,000 people in the United States have Crohn’s disease.
+The U.S. Department of Health & Human Services estimates that up to 700,000 people in the United States have Crohn’s disease.
 While it is not a common condition, it is well-known enough that there are accepted diagnoses and treatment protocols available.

 Is Crohn’s an autoimmune disease?